romeiro-bru/romeiro-bru/README.md

 <br>

 <section width="40%" marginBottom="3rem">
-  I've been a software developer for two years in the IT market.
+  I've been a software developer for two years in the technology market.
 I currently work with React and TypeScript using Tailwind CSS to build internal applications.
 Development follows prototypes created in Figma to ensure design fidelity.
 I have experience with unit testing using Vitest and Jest, as well as performing deployment and versioning processes with Git.
 On a daily basis, I use Jira and Slack to manage tasks and communicate with the team, in addition to having used Trello and Azure in previous projects.
 </section>

 ##